-He was arraigned Thursday on harassment and child endangerment charges, both attorneys said.
+Kennedy was arraigned last week on harassment and child endangerment charges, attorneys for both sides have said.

-Kennedy -- a Fox News contributor -- was trying to take his newborn son for a walk "to get fresh air" outside Northern Westchester Hospital in Mount Kisco, when two nurses intervened to prevent him from leaving, they said.
+Kennedy – a Fox News contributor – was trying to take his newborn son for a walk “to get fresh air” outside Northern Westchester Hospital in Mount Kisco on January 7 when two nurses intervened to prevent him from leaving, they said.

-Kennedy, who was accompanied by a hospital doctor, allegedly twisted the arm of one nurse to move her away from a door and kicked another after she approached him on January 7, according to Elliot Taub, the attorney for both nurses.
+Kennedy, who was accompanied by a hospital doctor, allegedly twisted the arm of one nurse to move her away from a door and kicked another after she approached him, according to Elliot Taub, the attorney for both nurses.

-The doctor who accompanied Kennedy, Timothy Haydock, was a longtime family friend, who said the nurses had initially agreed to let Kennedy take the baby outside.
+The doctor who accompanied Kennedy, Timothy Haydock, who is a longtime family friend, said the nurses had initially agreed to let Kennedy take the baby outside.

 “The nurses were the only aggressors,” Haydock said in a statement delivered by Kennedy’s attorney.

-But Taub said both nurses had not recognized Kennedy as the child's father and intended to protect the baby, who apparently had not been discharged.
+But Taub said neither nurse recognized Kennedy as the child’s father and intended to protect the baby, who apparently had not been discharged.
 They were trying to enforce hospital rules, Taub said.

 Kennedy denied those allegations, saying “the nurse had no right to grab our child out of his father’s arms.”